nanog75/hackathon/_day0/2019-02-17-step-3-creating-yang-xml-from-config-snippets-for-ztp.md

 ```

-Since Day0 group is only dealing with rtr2 initially, let's look at rtr2 configuration:
+Since Day0 group is only dealing with rtr2 initially, let's look at the rtr2 configuration:

 ```
 tesuto@ztp:/var/www/html/configs$ cat rtr2.config